Dominic Olejniczak: Early years

 Dominic Olejniczak was born in Green Bay, Wisconsin, to John and Victoria Olejniczak on August 18, 1908.
-He attended Green Bay East High School and lived close to City Stadium, the home of the Green Bay Packers at the time.
+He attended Green Bay East High School and lived close to Hagemeister Park, the home of the Green Bay Packers at the time.

 City government

 Professionally, Olejniczak worked as a real estate broker, but he was also an elected official.
 He served as alderman from 1936 to 1944 and then as the mayor of Green Bay from 1945 to 1955.
 In his first election he ran on a platform that included streamlining city administration, infrastructure improvements, and expanding year-round recreation programs.
-His 10 years in office was, at the time, the longest tenure of any Green Bay mayor in city history.
-Olejnicnak won his first mayoral election in 1945 by only 83 votes.
-The small margin necessitated a recount, and although some irregularities were noted, Olejnicnak was certified the winner with 50.7% of the vote.
-After the 1949 election, Olejnicnak ran unopposed until his retirement in 1955.
-In an article noting his retirement, the Green Bay Press-Gazette recounted numerous accomplishments during Olejnicnak's tenure as mayor: improving city administration, infrastructure enhancements, and keeping tax rates low.
-During his tenure, the city of Green Bay built a pipeline to Lake Michigan for its water supply and the beltline around the city was planned and developed.
-In recognition of Olejniczak's accomplishments, a sold-out dinner with over 500 patrons was thrown in his honor.
+His 10 years in office was, at the time, the longest tenure of any Green Bay mayor.
+Olejniczak won his first mayoral election in 1945 by only 83 votes.
+The small margin necessitated a recount, and although some irregularities were noted, Olejniczak was certified the winner with 50.7% of the vote.
+After the 1949 election, Olejniczak ran unopposed until his retirement in 1955.
+In an article noting his retirement, the Green Bay Press-Gazette recounted numerous accomplishments during Olejniczak's tenure as mayor: improving city administration, infrastructure enhancements, and keeping tax rates low.
+During his time as mayor, the city's beltline was planned and developed and a pipeline to Lake Michigan was built to supply drinking water.
+In recognition of Olejniczak's accomplishments, a sold-out dinner with 500 patrons was thrown in his honor.

 Green Bay Packers

-Olejniczak was a lifelong fan of the Packers.
-His childhood home was located close to City Stadium, which at the time was located at his high school's grounds.
-At that time, a child could carry a player's helmet into the stadium before practices or games, something Olejniczak did a number of times.
-His support continued as his career progressed, first as alderman and then as mayor of Green Bay.